Document

 Introduction

-In accordance to Regulation 8, where the Council is satisfied that on the balance of probabilities that the landlord on whom it has served a remedial notice (‘the Notice’) under Regulation 5 has failed to take the remedial action specified in the Notice within the period specified, the Council may require the landlord to pay a penalty charge of such amount as the authority has determined.
+4. In accordance with Regulation 8 of the 2015 Regulations, where the Council is satisfied on the balance of probabilities that the landlord on whom it has served Notice under Regulation 5 has failed to take the remedial action specified in the Notice within the period specified, the Council may require the landlord to pay a penalty charge of such amount as it has determined.

-Before imposing a requirement on a landlord to pay a penalty charge, the Council must, within a period of six weeks from the point at which it is satisfied that the landlord has failed to comply with the requirements of the Notice, serve a penalty charge notice in accordance with Regulation 9 setting-out:
+6. Before imposing a requirement on a landlord to pay a penalty charge, the Council must, within a period of six weeks from the point at which it is satisfied that the landlord has failed to comply with the requirements of the Notice, serve a penalty charge notice in accordance with Regulation 9 setting-out:

 - the reasons for imposing the penalty charge;